 Davis’ decades of corporate marketing and events management were the launch pad for GDA in 1999.
-Before founding the company, she spent two decades with the global technology conglomerate Electronic Data Systems (EDS, now part of Hewlett Packard Enterprise) in Dallas.
+Before founding the company, she spent two decades with the global technology conglomerate Electronic Data Systems (EDS, which became a part of Hewlett Packard Enterprise and now operates as MicroFocus and DXC Technology) in Dallas.
 While at EDS, she discovered Nando Parrado, a heroic survivor of the 1972 Andes plane crash that took the lives of many rugby players.
 Parrado was the keynote speaker for the company’s marquee event.

 Based on the success of those early corporate events, Parrado signed an exclusive agreement with Davis, as it was her efforts that convinced him to share his story after so many years.
 It was the partnership with Parrado that eventually anchored the creation of GDA.